ThibHlln/hydroeval/README.md

 [![PyPI Version](https://badge.fury.io/py/hydroeval.svg)](https://pypi.python.org/pypi/hydroeval)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2591218.svg)](https://doi.org/10.5281/zenodo.2591218)

-# HydroEval - An open-source evaluator for stream flow time series in Python
+# HydroEval - An open-source evaluator for streamflow time series in Python

-HydroEval is an open-source evaluator for stream flow time series in Python.
+HydroEval is an open-source evaluator for streamflow time series in Python.
 It is licensed under GNU GPL-3.0 (see [licence file](https://github.com/ThibHlln/hydroeval/blob/master/LICENCE.md) provided).
 The purpose of this evaluator is to compare observed and simulated hydrographs using one or more objective functions.
-HydroEval is designed to calculate all objective functions in a vectorised way (using [numpy](https://github.com/numpy/numpy), and therefore C code in the background) which makes for very efficient computation of the objective functions.
+HydroEval is designed to calculate all objective functions in a vectorised manner (using [numpy](https://github.com/numpy/numpy), and therefore C code in the background) which makes for very efficient computation of the objective functions.

 ## How to Install